- View the glossary in Spanish

 - Internist (a doctor who treats adults)

-Private Health Insurance: Health coverage provided through a job or bought from a private health insurance company.
+Private Health Insurance: Health coverage provided through a job, purchased through a state or federal Marketplace, or purchased directly from a private health insurance company.
+(See Employer-Sponsored Health Insurance, Off-Marketplace Plan, Qualified Health Plan)

 - Provide essential health benefits